MarharytaFilipovych/OINK/README.md

 **Why `_` for member access?**
 *Answer*: The underscore represents a pig's tail!
 It's a simple, clear character that fits our pig theme and makes chaining operations easy to read.

+**Can lambdas access outer scope variables?**
+*Answer*: Currently, lambdas can only access their parameters.
+Future versions may support closure.

 ---

 ## 🎉 HAVE FUN CODING (OR NOT), MY LOVELY FRIENDS!